The H2 Wiki

 )

-the values of ref observed in body do not depend on whether myFunction chooses to execute its argument in a new thread.
+the values of ref observed in body would not depend on whether myFunction chooses to execute its argument in a new thread.

 Implementing IOScopedRef